msandow/mithril-app-template/README.md

 **Arguments**
 * `module` - The Mithril app module to render (see [Module definition](#module))
 * `callback` - The function to call when rendering is complete.
-Gets passed a single argument, which is the final string of compiled HTML
+Gets passed two arguments, the first is the final string of compiled HTML, and the second is the instance of the controller used to generate the view.
-* `request` - The optional Express request object, for use inside a module's `serverController` (see [Module definition](#module)), should the controller need access to parameters or other request data
+* `request` - The optional Express request object, for use inside a module's `controller` (see [Module definition](#module)), should the controller need access to parameters or other request data
-* `response` - The optional Express response object, for use inside a module's `serverController` (see [Module definition](#module))
+* `response` - The optional Express response object, for use inside a module's `controller` (see [Module definition](#module))

 <p>&nbsp;</p>